VictorZhang2014/CrashReporter_Demo/README.md

 Give a good suggestion, you can upload these crashed files when application is launched while there has some crashed files.

+There is an easily example in ViewController.m file at - (void)viewDidLoad; event.

+And it will be crashed when application is completely launched and it is in sandbox path "/Library/Caches/".

+Export it and see it .